Skip to main content

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow an attacker to perform a denial-of-service.
+Successful exploitation of these vulnerabilities could allow an attacker to perform remote code execution, execute commands, write arbitrary files, or execute arbitrary commands.

 3. TECHNICAL DETAILS